-It is the Group policy to settle the terms of payment with suppliers when agreeing the terms of the transaction, to ensure that suppliers are aware of these terms and abide by them.
-Trade creditor days for the Group at 31 December 2010, calculated in accordance with the Companies Act 2006, were 175 days (2009: 153 days).
-This represents the ratio, expressed in days, between the amounts invoiced to the Group in the period by its suppliers and the amounts due, at the year end, to trade payables falling due for payment within one year.
+It is the Company's and the Group's policy to settle the terms of payment with suppliers when agreeing the terms of the transaction, to ensure that suppliers are aware of these terms and abide by them.
+Trade creditor days for the Company and Group at 31 December 2011, calculated in accordance with the Companies Act 2006, were 22 days and 127 days (2010: 7 days and 175 days) respectively.
+This represents the ratio, expressed in days, between the amounts invoiced to the Company and the Group in the period by its suppliers and the amounts due, at the year end, to suppliers falling due for payment within one year.
 The number of days is abnormally high due to professional payaways being included within trade payables which are not settled until a case is completed.